-The router comes with preset security.
+The N900 Wireless Dual Band Gigabit Router comes with preset security.
 This means that the Wi-Fi network name (SSID), network key (password), and security option (encryption protocol) are preset in the factory.
 You can find the preset SSID and password on the bottom of the unit.